 The course design and development process should ensure that course navigation facilitates ease of use and information is provided about the accessibility of all technologies required in the course.
-Also, the course should provide alternative means of access to course materials in formats that meet the needs of diverse learners, which can be met by providing information in the course about how students can obtain accommodations from the Disability Resource Center.
+Also, the course should provide alternative means of access to course materials in formats that meet the needs of diverse learners, which can be met by providing information in the course about how students can obtain accommodations from Student Accessibility Services.
 A recommended practice is to build text alternatives to audio/visual material into the first week of course content so that if a student who requires an accommodation enrolls in your course, they will not fall behind while captions, transcripts, or other alternatives are being created for the rest of the course.

 There are several factors that must be considered when removing the barriers that stand in the way of students with various disabilities.
 Often, these disabilities present themselves in different ways, but most can be accommodated with simple design adjustments that will make your course universally accessible.
 These adjustments stand to benefit all students and not just those with a disability.